merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

                       --full-report NifH_full_report.txt
 ```

 The first output file called `NifH_search.txt` only contains the name of the contigs where a gene with a matching search term was found.
-And the second file `NifH_full_report.txt` is more comprehensive:
+And the second file, `NifH_full_report.txt`, is more comprehensive:

 ```
 $ cat NifH_full_report.txt